 Since the visual identity of most watches is dependent on graphic imagery or some form of exposed technology, this ‘mini-quarry on your wrist’ offers a multi-layered sculpture, where light and shadow add poetic dimensions to the time keeping experience.

-Terra-Time is a stainless steel watch sandblasted several times over which gives it a gray look.
+The watch is in steel sandblasted several times over which gives it a gray look.
 The dial is comprised of 6 layers or as we like to refer to it, “six shades of gray” each representing the layers of the earth.
 Terra-Time is guaranteed to be noticed and goes with anything.

 About James Wines